opensafely-core/ehrql/docs/includes/generated_docs/schemas/emis.md

 system becomes inactive, the event will still be coded to the inactive code.
 As such, codelists should include all relevant inactive codes.

-By default, only events with a consultation `date` on or before the date of the patient's last de-registration from an activated GP practice (a practice that has acknowledged the new non-COVID directions) are included.

 [Example ehrQL usage of clinical_events](../../how-to/examples.md#clinical-events)
 <div markdown="block" class="definition-list-wrapper">